-Ste pAction 1 If the OC spray can is damaged, wear appropriate safety apparel when handling - the minimum is rubber gloves and safety glasses.
+Step Action 1 If the OC spray can is damaged, wear appropriate safety apparel when handling - the minimum is rubber gloves and safety glasses.
 2 Centralise OC spray for disposal, record the serial number on a spread sheet and place the can into the lockable container provided.
 3 When the container is full, enclose a copy of the spread sheet and secure the container with the supplied combination lock.
-1 Use the contracted service provider's electronic ticketing system to dispatch the items to the destruction destination.
-5 E mail the contracted service provider : - a copy of the spreadsheet listing S/No of canisters to be supplied - the combination for the container.
-6 The service provider will: provide a certified copy of the serial numbers destroyed for local records return the empty container and lock for future use.
+4 Use the New Zealand Couriers Electronic ticketing system to dispatch the items to the destruction destination.
+5 E mail the contracted service provider (steve@steveswholesale.nz): - a copy of the spreadsheet listing S/No of canisters to be supplied - the combination for the container.
+6 The service provider will: - provide a certified copy of the serial numbers destroyed for local records - return an empty container and lock for future use.